IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

 1. In the next screen, choose **Service credentials** from the menu on the left side.
 1. In the **Service credentials** window, click the **New credential +** button.
 1. In the **Add new credential** window, change the name to `Credentials-WS` to make it easier to keep track of where each credential is being used.
 Click **Add** to confirm.
 1. After a few seconds, a new entry should appear in the list.
-Click **View credentials** in the **Actions** column to display its contents.
+Click the twistie `>` to display its contents.
 1. Make sure the JSON object has, at least, these **3 fields** below.

     ```JSON